MicrosoftDocs/azure-databases-docs/articles/cosmos-db/secure-access-to-data.md

 For information and sample code to configure RBAC for the Azure Cosmos DB for MongoDB, see [Configure role-based access control for your Azure Cosmos DB for MongoDB](mongodb/how-to-setup-rbac.md).

-## <a id="resource-tokens"></a> Resource tokens
+##  Resource tokens

 Resource tokens provide access to the application resources within a database.
 Resource tokens:

 - Provide access to specific containers, partition keys, documents, and attachments.
 - Are created when a [user](#users) is granted [permissions](#permissions) to a specific resource.
 - Are re-created when a permission resource is acted upon by a POST, GET, or PUT call.
-- Use a hash resource token specifically constructed for the user, resource, and permission.
+- Use a hash resource token constructed for the user, resource, and permission.
 - Are time bound with a customizable validity period.
 The default valid time span is one hour.
 Token lifetime, however, might be explicitly specified, up to a maximum of 24 hours.
 - Provide a safe alternative to giving out the primary key.
 - Enable clients to read, write, and delete resources in the Azure Cosmos DB account according to the permissions they were granted.